rogerthatdev/react-sandbox/nextjs-dashboard/README.md

 * `/app/ui`: UI components of the app, such as cards, tables, and forms
 * `/public`: all static assets, such as images
 * `/scripts`: Seeding script for populating database

+### Styling

+* You can use Tailwind for styling using `className` or CSS modules to scope styles to a componenent.

+* Use `clsx` library for conditional styling based on state or some other condition.